 eForms Logo

-Massachusetts power of attorney forms legally permit a person (“principal”) to select another person (“agent”) to make decisions on their behalf.
-Under State law, an individual may grant medical, financial, parental, tax, vehicle, or any other responsibility to a selected person.
-If the form is durable, the designation will remain in effect even if the principal can no longer mentally think for themselves (e.g. Dementia, Alzheimer’s, etc.).
-Once a power of attorney document is written and signed in accordance with State law it is immediately available for use.
+Massachusetts power of attorney forms let a person ("principal" select another person ("agent") to make decisions on their behalf.
+The principal may grant medical, financial, parental, tax, vehicle, or any other responsibility to the agent.
+If the form is durable, the designation will remain in effect even if the principal can no longer think for themselves.

 Durable (Financial) Power of Attorney – You can appoint a trusted friend or relative to act on your behalf for your financial and other matters even if you become incapacitated.